Stereotactic Body Radiation Therapy or Intensity-Modulated Radiation Therapy in Treating Patients With Stage IIA-B Prostate Cancer

 Open to males ages 18 years and up

-- Previously untreated localized adenocarcinoma of the prostate with the following clinical findings:
+- Previously untreated (no local therapy such as surgery, radiation cryotherapy, HIFU, etc.) localized adenocarcinoma of the prostate with the following clinical findings:

 - Patients in active surveillance who elect to be treated are eligible if they meet protocol requirements